GoogleCloudPlatform/gcsfuse/docs/semantics.md

-**Workaround**: To access objects having name or prefix `A/C` in a gcsfuse-mounted directory in the above case, you should either move (preferably to `A/B` if there is no other such object/prefix) or delete (NOT recommended as it causes irreversible data-loss), all objects having name or prefix `A//B`.
+**Workaround**: To access objects having name or prefix `A/C` in a gcsfuse-mounted directory in the above case, you should either move (preferably to `A/B` if there is no other such object/prefix) or delete (NOT recommended as it will delete the underlying object), all objects having name or prefix `A//B`.

 For moving, A gsutil mv command like `gsutil -m mv -r